Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Motivation and Problem Setup

 \subsection{Formulation}

-Let $\{I_t\}_{t=1}^{T}$ be a collection of $T$ images of a scene with known camera poses; for every $t$, $I_t$ is an RGB image with spatial size $H\times W$ ($400\times 400$ in our experiments).
+Let $\{I_t\}_{t=1}^{T}$ be a collection of $T$ images of a scene with known camera poses; for every $t$, $I_t$ is an RGB image with spatial size $H\times W$.
 We assume the observed scene ${\cal S}\subset\mathbb{R}^3$ is illuminated by a far-field environment map $L(\lightdir)$ that does not change over time, so the only temporal changes in the incident light field are caused by unobserved light-blockers (called \emph{occluders} hereafter) that move around the scene outside the field of view.
-We can then write the incident illumination at any observed position $\bx\in{\cal S}$ as:
+We can then write the incident light at any observed position $\bx\in{\cal S}$ as:

 where for any $t$, $M_t(\bx, \lightdir)$ is a binary signal with value $0$ for directions blocked by the occluder and $1$ otherwise, and the binary signal $V(\bx, \lightdir)$ models visibility effects that are \emph{internal} to the scene, with value $0$ for directions from $\bx$ that are blocked by other scene elements, and value $1$ otherwise.